jloutsch/linux/docs/_posts/2019-07-23-mount-linux-nfs-export-from-windows-client.md

 #### Exports
 ```
 # /etc/exports
-# the all_squash here is important as it maps each user to the NFS anonymous user
+# all_squash here is important as it
+# maps each user to the NFS anonymous user
 /export_test *(rw,all_squash)
 ```
 ```